florentpoujol/stricter-laravel/readme.md

 - `whereExpression(Expression $expression): static`

-## Use specific typed methods instead generic one that return mixed
+## Use specific typed methods instead generic ones that return mixed

 This is particularly important if you use static analysers at max level where you can not do anything with values that are of type `mixed`.
 This is because mixed can be anything, it can be null or an object that is not castable for instance, so you can not even cast them to anything.

-This is problematic for values that are coming from the configuration, or a request body or query string.
-The methods to extract information from these naturally returns mixed.
+This is problematic for values that are coming from the configuration, or a request body or query string for instance because the methods to extract information from these naturally returns mixed.

-What we can do is not use this methods and instead introduce new methods with proper return types.
+What we can do is not use these methods and instead introduce new, more specific methods that have proper return types.

 ### Configuration

-The configuration values are help in a singleton that is the `Config\Repository` class which only has a generic `get()` method.
+The whole configuration is held in a singleton that is the `Config\Repository` class which only has a generic `get(string $key, mixed $default): mixed` method to extract values.

-Laravel 11 added the `string(): string`, `integer(): int`, `float(): float`, and `boolean(): bool` methods, which throws and exception if the value is not of the correct type (including null).
+Laravel 11 added the `string(): string`, `integer(): int`, `float(): float`, `boolean(): bool`, and `array(): array` methods, to get value of the corresponding type which throws and exception if the value is not correct (including null).

-The class is macroable, but the idea is more to replace the built-in repo by a new one that has more methods, one that return each scalar type + arrays, properly typed and one more version for each that return the type or null.
+The idea is to replace the built-in repo by a new one that has more methods, one that return each scalar type + arrays, properly typed and one more version for each that return the type or null.

 ```php
 final class Config extends Illuminate\Support\Config